Building Layouts for Android 🤖

 ,Custom Pop Up

-), you need to create aNine-Patch
+), create aNine-Patch

 can be created with any photo editing tool or the SDK.